garth-c/regression/README.md

 + data title: Insurance cost modeling data set
 + dimensions of the data (RxC): 1,338 x 7

 I modified some of the numeric values by rounding them to two decimal places in Excel.
+Also, there were no missing values in this data set.
+If there were, then I would have considered using the typical methods to address the situation.
+For example, removing the records if the count is small and not serious bias would be introduced by this action.
+Or filling in the missing values using means/medians/modes if no bias would be introduced.
+In addition, more sophisticated methods could be used to impute missing values by using other models to predict what the missing values would be based on the data that was available for the record.
+No other data prep was needed for this demo project.

 A screen shot of the first few records is shown below.

 <img width="257" alt="image" src="https://github.com/garth-c/regression/assets/138831938/9c0e1db4-e212-4dd0-92e5-392ac8558c8f">